2025-ilaria/project-/conclusion.md

 ---
 **🧩 RDF TRIPLES**

-Generating **RDF triples** also posed difficulties: identifying the correct **predicates** and crafting the right **prompts** required multiple iterations and a deepening understanding of both the ontology and the models.
+Generating **RDF triples** was also challenging: identifying the correct **predicates** and creating the right **prompts** required multiple iterations and a deepening understanding of both the ontology and the models.

 **📌How we overcame it** ➡️ Comparison, asking LLMs, analyzing existing triples.